Skip to content

 Name Type Description Default

-amp_coef Optional[Union[float, ndarray]]
+amp_coef Optional[Union[float, ndarray, DataArray]]

 float [n_coefs]